avdibemi/Java/README.md

-# Introduction into prgoramming with JAV
+# Introduction into prgoramming with JAVA